 You can honour a loved one in a lasting way.

 Until December 31, 2017, a donation of $1,000 or more will ensure that the name of a loved one — or your own — will be featured in a celebratory pavilion located in our nation’s capital.
 It’s a truly meaningful and enduring way to honour a loved, while ensuring the future of Canada’s national Trail.

 Don’t forget that TCT is a registered charitable organization — meaning that donations are tax deductible.
 (Income tax receipts are automatically provided for all donations of $10 or more.)
-Plus, until March 31, 2017, the Government of Canada will match 50 cents of every dollar you donate!
+Plus, until August 31, 2017, the Government of Canada and Jack Cockwell will each match 50 cents for every dollar you donate!

 You help give Canada an epic 150th birthday gift.